-Kee Safety, the market leading provider of collective fall protection and safety systems, was also realised in October 2017.
-Total proceeds from the sale amounted to £15.9m consisting of capital of £15.2m and income of £0.7m.
-This represents an uplift of £6.1m when compared to the valuation of £9.8m at 31 December 2016.
-The original cost of the investment was £6.3m and over the life of the investment a total of £18.8m was received by Dunedin Enterprise representing a 3.0x return and an IRR of 35%.
+In September 2018, Pyroguard, the specialist fire resistant glass manufacturer, was realised.
+Total proceeds from the sale amounted to £9.3m consisting of capital of £8.7m and income of £0.6m.
+The proceeds received represent an uplift of £1.2m when compared to the valuation of £8.1m at 31 December 2017.
+The original cost of the investment was £3.8m and over the life of the investment a total of £22.5m was received by Dunedin Enterprise representing a 5.9x return and an IRR of 35%.